-This first appeared in The Havok Journal January 27, 2015, the main premise remains just as relevant in 2022.
+Although this first appeared in The Havok Journal on January 27, 2015, the main premise remains just as relevant in 2022.

 We are all opportunistic creatures.
 Exploit the fact that the hiring manager is physically attracted to you?
 Yeah, it happens.
 See an opening to finally put the moves on that special someone?
 Most definitely.
 Completely ignore an unattended computer with your best friend’s/some strangers/worst enemies/sibling’s Facebook logged into it?
 Most definitely not.
 That’s like walking past a free slice of triple chocolate cake or turning down a free beer.
 It probably happens somewhere, at some point in time, but it’s never been a part of any time line I’ve been a part of.